 Dr. Corinna Dau

-Corinna Dau joined the IPPI as a visiting Fellow in February 2018.
+Corinna Dau joined the IPPI as a Visiting Fellow at the Institute for National Security Studies (INSS) in February 2018.
 Her research focuses on the intersection of migration and security.
 She explores the ways in which nation states’ perception of migration flows as potential security threats affects state laws and policies.

 Her research consists of a comparative analysis of the policies enacted in Germany and Israel towards asylum seekers and aims at emphasizing the successes and shortcomings of both countries’ asylum regimes.